saksham-2410/saksham-2410/README.md

 ### Hey there 👋 I'm Saksham Dewan

 - 🌱 I’m currently practicing ...
-Competetive Coding.
+Agentic AI .
 - 💬 Ask me about ...
-Competetive Coding and Front End Development.
+LLMs and AI Agents .
 - ⚡ Fun fact: ...The first computer virus was created by a 15-year-old in 1982.

-Software Engineer at Trellix (formerly McAfee and FireEye) working in cybersecurity space and tackling complex development challenges.
+Software Engineer II at Trellix (formerly McAfee and FireEye) working in cybersecurity space and tackling complex development challenges.
-Recent Computer Science Engineering graduate from Vellore Institute of Technology with expertise in skills like C++, Data Structures and Algorithms, HTML/CSS, and JavaScript.
+Computer Science Engineering graduate from Vellore Institute of Technology with expertise in skills like C++, Data Structures and Algorithms, and Python.
 I thrive on solving problems and embracing coding challenges, while also nurturing a passion for learning the fundamentals of business world .
 Hoping to bring positive change to this world ! 🚀

 See my portfolio at <a>[https://sakshamdewan.netlify.com](https://sakshamdewan.netlify.app/)/</a>